Skip to main content

 This type of direct communication might not work every time.
 But, in this situation, the chances of you getting those documents on time next week are a lot less likely if the only action you take is ignoring your colleague in the break room.

-What To Do When When Someone Else is Acting Passive-Aggressively
+What To Do When Someone Else Is Acting Passive-Aggressively

 Don’t take the bait

-Action Tip: The next time someone does or says something to you that you think might be passive-aggressive, make your first instinct a deep breath.
-Gather yourself before responding.
+Action Tip: The next time someone says something you think might be passive-aggressive, make your first move a slow breath.
+Gather yourself, then respond.

-Imagine your partner telling a biting joke that hurts your feelings.
-You feel like their joke had some edge behind it, but when you ask them, they claim it was just a joke.
-What to do?
+Picture your partner tossing out a biting little joke that stings.
+You can feel the edge behind it.
+But when you ask, they go “relax, it was just a joke.”
+Was it, though?
+What do you do?

 Action Plan: First, pick a time to open up to your partner.